Godfrey de Foljambe: Life

+Marriage and descendants

 He married (possibly his second marriage, though little is known of the first), Avena Ireland (1320-13 December 1382), a daughter of Sir Thomas Ireland of Hartshorne in Derbyshire, by whom he had several sons, including Godfrey Foljambe (born ca. 1344 died 29 May 1376, Darley, Derbyshire), Geoffrey Foljambe the younger (died 1375), Richard Foljambe (born ca. 1348, Hassop, Derbyshire) and Thomas Foljambe (born ca. 1355, Walton, Derbyshire died 1433, Tideswell, Derbyshire), who inherited the family estates after the premature death of his young nephew.
 He also had at least one daughter Margery, who married firstly Richard Baskerville of Eardisley, Herefordshire, and secondly Nicholas de Montgomery.
-Among his descendants were Sir Francis Foljambe (died 1640), first and last of the Foljambe baronets, and the Earls of Liverpool, second creation.
+Among his descendants were Sir Francis Foljambe (died 1640), the first and last of the Foljambe baronets, and the Earls of Liverpool, second creation.

+Monument

 The mural alabaster monument to Godfrey and Avena is said to be of a very rare kind, with only two examples surviving to the present day.
-The Foljambe mural shows Foljambe and his wife as if they are looking out of a window and this can still be seen on the south wall of All Saints Church in Bakewell.
+The Foljambe mural shows Foljambe and his wife as if they are looking out of a window and this can still be seen on the south wall of All Saints’ Church in Bakewell.
 Below the mural is an explanatory inscription that dates from 1803 and was "added by Mr Blore".